I want to go to an auction. What should I know before I bid?

 For legal and financial recourse, you will need to file a complaint within the state where the auction company is located and/or where the auction was held.
 For states that require an auction license, the licensing board is the first place to start.
 For all states, we recommend contacting the consumer protection division of the attorney general’s office as well as local city, county and Better Business Bureau offices.

-Can I attend an auction and participate as a spectator and not bid?
+Can I attend an auction and participate and spectator without bidding?

 Who's the person yelling in the audience at an auction?